Disaster Recovery Plan

 Disaster Recovery Testing – It May Just Save Your Business

 When you are faced with a disaster, a simple and clear plan can make or break your recovery.
-Zerto is a scalable platform that can provide your organization with a variety of tools and solutions to help make your DR plan not only simple and clear, but effective and robust.
-With Zerto, you can see the real-time status of your protected environment from any device and perform a full failover test in seconds so you can quickly validate your DR plan and get back to other business-critical tasks.
+Zerto is a scalable solution that can provide your organization with a variety of tools to help make your DR plan not only simple and clear, but effective and robust.
+With Zerto, you can see the real-time status of your protected environment from any device.
+And you can test and validate, as often as you want, that your DR plan delivers and meet its SLAs, in a non-disruptive way for your production environment.
+Simply perform a full failover test in seconds and quickly get back to other business-critical tasks.

 Other Resources